DONATE | DONATE ViA PAYPAL | SUBSCRIBE | FIRST FOOD CONNECTION HUB

 • Students interested in politics, policy and research from the perspective of improving maternal and infant health outcomes.

-Lactation Education and a Pathway 2 Lactation Practicum
+Lactation Education and the Pathway 2 Lactation Practicum

 This is an academic lactation training program that offers 100 hrs of Lactation Education for all three IBLCE Pathways and also provides 300 hrs of clinical lactation experience through our Pathway 2 Lactation Practicum.
 Distance learning courses are available.
 Students have the opportunity to obtain a degree while completing the IBLCE certification requirements.